The Cheatham County School District is preparing for the return of students for the first day of the 2020-2021 school year on Thursday, Aug. 13.

 The district has conducted a survey for parents in regards to their needs for digital/online programming, and all this data is being used to create a hybrid model plan.

 When the models are complete, the district will survey families – likely in mid-June – to determine which one works best for them.
-The School Board will then review the models at its July 9 meeting.

 Also, the district plans to purchase laptops for students in grades 5-6 with funds it will receive from the CARES (Coronavirus Aid, Relief and Economic Security) Act.
 This will allow the district to provide a laptop for all middle and high school students.
 Purchasing additional laptops was already in the district’s five-year plan to boost student access to technology.